 In 1814, a French mathematician Marquis de Laplace introduced the ‘Principle of Determinism’ in which he suggested that if we know the present state of the universe, then, using the correct laws of Physics, we can find the future or past state of the universe with 100 per cent certainty.

 It seems to be true because, if we know the present position and momentum (that is, mass × velocity) of Earth, Sun and our Moon, we can find out when the next solar or lunar eclipse will take place by using Newton’s laws.
 Everyone was satisfied with this principle of determinism.

 After developing his general theory of relativity and being awarded by the Nobel prize for the photoelectric effect in 1921, Einstein was doing research in quantum theory, but his research was interrupted by (another) German physicist, Werner Heisenberg in 1928 when Heisenberg presented his ‘Uncertainty Principle’.

 It was the most important conclusion of Planck’s theory that was realized in 1928, by Heisenberg.

-This principle states that we can’t measure the position and momentum of a particle with 100 percent certainty.
+This principle states that we can’t measure the position and momentum of a particle with 100 per cent certainty.
 If we increase the certainty in one of these two, the certainty in the other quantity decreases.

-So, we can’t measure both position and momentum of a particle with 100 percent certainty, and there is a mathematical relation between uncertainty in position, momentum and Planck’s constant, which is:
+There is a mathematical relation between uncertainty in position, momentum and Planck’s constant, which is: